cns-iu/hra-node-dist-vis/README.md

 # hra-node-dist-vis

-[WIP] HRA Node Distance Visualization Web Component
+HRA Node Distance Visualization Web Component

+:warning: The `hra-node-dist-vis` web component is now part the HRA UI monorepo at <https://github.com/hubmapconsortium/hra-ui>.
+Future development will only occur there.